 What is Etsy Star Seller?

 The Star Seller program according to Etsy is “a way to recognize and reward Etsy sellers who consistently provide excellent customer service.”

-Basically, when customers come to Etsy they are wanting quick response times, they want their items to ship on time, and want shops with five-star ratings so Etsy wants to bring attention to these sellers and reward them for reaching these goals.
+Basically, when customers come to Etsy they want quick response times, they want their items to ship on time, and want shops with five-star ratings so Etsy wants to bring attention to these sellers and reward them for reaching these goals.

-Etsy started handing out Star Seller badges back in September 2021 to shops that had the best customer service records.
+Etsy started handing out the Etsy Star Seller badge back in September 2021 to shops that had the best customer service records.
 You can see this badge on the shop’s homepage, and on each listing as you see them in the search results.

 Each shop is evaluated by looking at the last three months of the shop’s performance, so you can potentially have the star seller badge for one period and then lose the badge in the next evaluation.
 And you can keep getting the badge back, but it all depends on how you are performing.

-Basically, the Star Seller badge helps build the trust between you and your potential customer because it shows that you go above and beyond for your customers.
-It can catch the attention of customer’s eyes in the search results to potentially have them choose your product over another person’s.
+Basically, the badge helps build trust between you and your potential customer because it shows that you go above and beyond for your customers.
+It can catch the attention of customers’ eyes in the search results to potentially have them choose your product over another person’s.